Last Updated | July 19, 2023

 Telehealth is a relatively new approach and implementing telemedicine in primary care allows organizations to deliver remote health services through real-time communication – both patients and doctors can use visual and audio equipment.
 Implementing telehealth in primary care means that the information will be exchanged through different communication networks.

-Implementing telehealth in practice allows doctors to monitor the patient’s health status and offer medical recommendations, treatments, awareness, and consultations.
-Implementing telehealth to support medical practice also means patient empowerment because they are equipped with the information to manage tough situations.
+Implementing telehealth in practice and using the best telehealth app allows doctors to monitor the patient’s health status and offer medical recommendations, treatments, awareness, and consultations.

 In addition, doctors can share information through different communication channels, which helps with quicker diagnosis, better therapeutic interventions, prevention of diseases, and improved awareness.
 Telehealth in primary healthcare creates a new communication channel that improves the sharing of important medical information and also allows doctors to help people in rural and remote areas.